nellirism/alloculator/README.md

 ### Run

-- 1. On your VS Code clone the <a href="https://github.com/Ethanlloyd21/Budget-Tracker" taget="_black"> gibthub repository</a>.
+- 1. On your VS Code clone the <a href="https://github.com/nellirism/alloculator" taget="_black"> gibthub repository</a>.
-- 2. Install all dependencies (see above)
+- 2. Install all dependencies above
 - 3. Create a terminal on the Budget-Tracker folder and run:
   ```bash
   mongod